SergeBakharev/carvera_a_to_z/feeds-and-speeds-basics.md

 Cutting\ force= \frac{Cutting\ torque}{endmill\ radius}
 $$

 So all of this can be derived from the feedrate, WOC, DOC, endmill size, and material.
-And this cutting force can then be compared with the Shapeoko's limit estimated \(experimentally\) to be around **20 lbf** \(9Kg\)
+And this cutting force can then be compared with the Carvera's limit estimated \(experimentally\) to be around **20 lbf** \(9Kg\)

 ## Wrapping up: suggested process

-A proposed workflow to determine a _reasonable starting point_ for feeds and speeds and DOCs on the Shapeoko for a given project that uses a specific **material** and **endmill,** is:
+A proposed workflow to determine a _reasonable starting point_ for feeds and speeds and DOCs on the Carvera for a given project that uses a specific **material** and **endmill,** is:

 * select a **target chipload** in the recommended chipload range ****for this material+endmill combination
   * refer to my proposed guideline table, or roll your own.
 Aim for the low end of the range, to reduce cutting force.